Umuzi-org/tech-department/content/topics/clean-code/general/_index.md

 ## DRY - Don't Repeat Yourself
 Ideally functionality should be represented in a code-base exactly once.
 If you find yourself repeating certain values such as strings or numbers for example, rather save those values to variables.
 This also means that if the values change, you won't have to change them update them again on every line where you've used them.
 You'll only need to change them where you originally created and assigned them.

-The same goes applies to functions.
+The same applies to functions.

 ## Flat is Better Than Nested
 If you are ever tempted to put a loop inside a loop... etc. Don't.